The Clique Density Theorem: Clique densities

-\begin{proof} Since $F_2$ is the identity function confined to $\left[0, \tfrac 12\right)$, this is clear for $r=2$.
-Arguing indirectly, let $r\gs 3$ denote the least integer for which this can fail\footnote{By the results of {\sc Razborov} and {\sc Nikiforov} (\cite{RazT}, \cite{Nik}) we could assume $r\gs 5$ here, but actually there is no need for doing so.} and take $n$ to be the least order that counterexamples can possibly have.
-As we have already mentioned earlier, the function $F_{r}:\left[0, \tfrac 12\right)\lra \left[0, \tfrac 1{r!}\right)$ is continuous.
-Now the totality of all weighted graphs of order~$n$ may in an obvious fashion be regarded as a compact topological space, which implies that the continuous function defined on it by
+\begin{proof}[Proof of Theorem~\ref{Thm51}] Since $F_2$ is the identity function confined to $\left[0, \tfrac 12\right)$, the result is clear for $r=2$.
+Arguing indirectly, let $r\gs 3$ denote the least integer for which the clique density theorem can fail\footnote{By the results of Razborov and Nikiforov (\cite{RazT}, \cite{Nik}) we could assume $r\gs 5$ here, but actually there is no need for doing so.} and take $n$ to be the least order that counterexamples can possibly have.
+As we have already mentioned earlier, the function

+is continuous.
+Now the collection of all weighted graphs of order~$n$ may in an obvious fashion be regarded as a compact topological space, which implies that the continuous function defined on it by